KDE/documentation-docs-kdenlive-org/user_interface/menu/file_menu.rst

 Exits **Kdenlive**.

 Prompts you to save any unsaved changes.
-The default keyboard shortcut is :kbd:`Ctrl + Q`.
+The default keyboard shortcut is :kbd:`Ctrl+Q`.

 .. toctree::
    :hidden: